 A small AFCRP Project Management Unit (PMU) located within MAF would provide project coordination and management and monitoring of development impact.
-The PMU includes a full time Project Manager two financial management staff and two project officers and will be supported by short-term TA.
-The review and clearing of social and environmental safeguards of project activities would be handled by the existing Environmental and Social Management Officer of SACEP.
-The ESMO would be responsible for ensuring the ESMF is implemented effectively, liaising with the relevant agencies such as MNREM and, providing support to the grantee farmers in preparing safeguards documents with the help of the extension officers of MAF, through information dissemination, training, workshops.
+The PMU includes a full time Project Manager two financial management staff and three project officers and will be supported by short-term TA.
+The review and clearing of social and environmental safeguards of project activities would be handled by the existing Environmental and Social Management Officer (ESMO) of SACEP to be supported by PMU project officers and MAF Extension Officers assigned in project area.
+The ESMO and the Extension Officers are already familiar with World Bank Safeguards requirements and have already undergone training on the screening and safeguards preparation process under SACEP.
+The Project Officers once hired will also receive training from the ESMO and Safeguards Advisor.
+The affected area is also covered by SACEP and early rehabilitation of these areas would enhance success of its program.
+This additional assignment for SACEP's ESMO and Extension Officers is not expected to significantly impact on their workload as detailed screening will only need to be The ESMO would be responsible for ensuring the done for component 2 and 3 activities.
+ESMF is implemented effectively, liaising with the relevant agencies such as MNREM and, providing support to the grantee farmers in preparing safeguards documents with the help of the extension officers of MAF, through information dissemination, training, workshops.
 A Safeguards Adviser will also be engaged to assist the Project.
 The safeguards monitoring of compliance would be undertaken by the Project Officers in coordination with the ESMO.